Ferrari 248 F1: Post-season winter testing

 The 248 F1 was used in testing prior to the 2007 season, and was the first Ferrari Formula One car which new Ferrari driver Kimi Räikkönen drove, in a test on 23 January 2007 at the Vallelunga circuit.

-Livery
+Sponsorship and livery

 The car had a new sponsorship from Martini.
 This was the final year for Vodafone sponsorship as they announce that they would switch to McLaren as title sponsor for the following season.

 Ferrari used Marlboro logos, except at the countries that had a ban on tobacco advertising (San Marino, European, Spanish, British, Canadian, United States, French, German, Hungarian, Turkish, Italian and Brazilian Grands Prix).
 In France, the Martini logo was blocked out.

 Other

 The 248 F1 appeared in Formula One 06, Formula One Championship Edition and Test Drive: Ferrari Racing Legends.